Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

 \subsection{Slow evolution?}

-Now I will treat each possible residual term in order, where the oppositely directed field is negligible: i.e., for $\Vec{D}^\pm$, we have that $\Vec{D}^\mp\simeq 0$. where the scalar $\epsilon_L$ contains the linear response of the material that is both isotropic and lossless (or gain-less); since here it is a time-response function, it is convolved with the electric displacement field $\Vec{D}$.
-Note that the field vector $\Vec{D}$, and indeed the material parameter $\epsilon_L$ are all functions of time $t$ and space $\Vec{r} = (x,y,z)$; the polarization $\Vec{P}_\epsilon$ and its components $\phi_\epsilon$, $\Vec{V}_\epsilon$ are a functions of time $t$, space $\Vec{r}$, and the field $\Vec{D}$.
+{Having categorized the relevant residual terms, it now remains to treat each one individually and determine the conditions under which the oppositely directed field can nevertheless remain} negligible: i.e., for ${\pDfieldv}^\pm$, we have that ${\pDfieldv}^\mp\simeq 0$. where the scalar ${a}_L$ contains the linear response of the material that is both isotropic and lossless (or gain-less); since here it is a time-response function, it is convolved with the electric displacement field ${\pDfieldv}$.
+Note that the field vector ${\pDfieldv}$, and indeed the material parameter ${a}_L$ are all functions of time $t$ and space $\Vec{r} = (x,y,z)$; the polarization ${\pPfieldv}_{\textup{\pDfield}}$ and its components ${a}_{\pPermittivity}$, $\Vec{U}_{\pPermittivity}$ are a functions of time $t$, space $\Vec{r}$, and the field ${\pDfieldv}$.